robustify/igvc_self_drive_sim/README.md

 `roslaunch igvc_self_drive_gazebo f3_gazebo.launch`

-At the moment, the F9 task is not implemented in the `self_drive_tasks.world` Gazebo world, even though the lauch file for it exists.
+At the moment, the F9 task is not implemented in the `self_drive_tasks.world` Gazebo world, even though the launch file for it exists.

 ### Sensor Data Topics
 The following topics are published by Gazebo: